Ilshidur/action-discord/README.md

 This GitHub action is part of a list of Actions that are located in an other repo.
 Feel free to check it out : https://github.com/Ilshidur/actions.

+## Compatibility note

+As this Action is containerized with Docker, [it can only run on Linux environments](https://help.github.com/en/actions/building-actions/about-actions#types-of-actions).

+> Docker container actions can only execute in the GitHub-hosted Linux environment.
+> Self-hosted runners must use a Linux operating system and have Docker installed to run Docker container actions.
+For more information about the requirements of self-hosted runners, see "About self-hosted runners."

 <hr/>

 ## Usage